indigotech/taq-github-bot/src/data/github/tracks/track-0/steps/step-2.md

-# Task 2 - Update README.md
+# Step 2 - Update README.md

 This one is easy.
 All you have to do is add the following topics to README.md file.
 Just remember that these modifications must be done in **local README** file you just cloned.
 With that in mind, add these topics in README.md: